PrithivirajDamodaran/Parrot_Paraphraser/README.md

  - **Original**:  I would like a list of round trip flights between indianapolis and orlando florida for the 27th
  - **Paraphrase useful for augmenting**: what are the round trip flights between indianapolis and orlando for the 27th
- - **Paraphrase useful for **: what are the round trip flights between chicago and orlando for the 27th.
+ - **Paraphrase not-so-useful for augmenting**: what are the round trip flights between chicago and orlando for the 27th.

 ## 5.Pretrained model